MontFerret/ferret/README.md

 ## WIP
 Be aware, the the project is under heavy development.
 There is no documentation and some things may change in the final release.
-For query syntax, you may go to [ArrangoDB web site](https://docs.arangodb.com/3.3/AQL/index.html) and use AQL docs as docs for FQL - since they are identical.
+For query syntax, you may go to [ArangoDB web site](https://docs.arangodb.com/3.3/AQL/index.html) and use AQL docs as docs for FQL - since they are identical.

 ## Installation